 The BIG IDEA:

 Our worldview affects every action we take and everything we say.
-Who will I be friends with?
-How will I treat my parents?
-What do I do if someone hurts me or others?
-Does anything really matter?
-The answers to these questions are shaped by our worldview.
-The more our worldview lines up with the Bible, the more our lives line up with ultimate reality and the more we experience God’s peace.
+The more our worldview lines up with the Bible, the more our lives line up with what is true.

-- What I want the group to know and understand: What a worldview is and how it shapes our lives.
+- KNOW: What a worldview is and how it shapes our lives.

-- What I want the group to experience: A growing awareness of how we are influenced by other worldviews around us.
+- EXPERIENCE: A growing awareness of how we are influenced by other worldviews around us.

-- How I want the group to respond: Begin to see how one’s worldview affects people in their daily lives.
+- DO: Begin to see how their worldview affects their daily lives.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!